 The ports-of-call en route to Madagascar that Anna described were likely to have been:- Malta; Port Said (Egypt); Suakin (or Sawakin, Sudan) Djibouti; Sansibar (Zanzibar); & Mozambique.
 N.B.
 “Tananarive” =Tamatave = Toamasina.

-Anna Guérin’s lecture themes changed after 1911, from ‘Madagascar’ to the French women of history – namely, “Heroines of the French Revolution” (Marie Antoinette, Charlotte Corday and Madame Roland of Bordeaux); “Jeanne d’Arc”; and “The women of Napoleon I” e.g. Josephine Bonaparte.
+Slowly, Anna Guérin was increasing her workload & popularity.
+Her lecture themes changed after 1911, dropping the subject of ‘Madagascar’ in favour of the French women of history – namely, “Heroines of the French Revolution” (Marie Antoinette, Charlotte Corday and Madame Roland of Bordeaux); “Jeanne d’Arc”; and “The women of Napoleon I” e.g. Josephine Bonaparte.
 Her performances received glowing reviews, wherever she lectured.
 Adjectives used to describe Anna conjure up a feast for the imagination, e.g. eloquent; audience moved to tears; declamatory force; vivacious; excellent feeling; graceful; intellectual treat; dramatic; celebrated; expressive; attractive; sympathetic; vigorous applause.

 1912 … hopefully, there is more to discover on Madame Guérin during this year.
 So far, only the following five lecture dates have been discovered – the last two being in Scotland:-